-- The property hosts one (1) or more utility-grade wind turbine system or other related infrastructure (transmission lines, buildings, met towers, etc); or - The owner of the property has established and signed a waiver allowing the wind farm to encroach on said property with respect to setback distances or other criteria set forth by Section 3.045: WFO District Development Standards (e.g. number of hours of shadow flicker or decibel level) or Section 3.XX CSO District Development Standards.
-Such a waiver may or may not be accompanied by "good neighbor" payments or similar compensation to the affected property owner from the wind farm operator or developer. - The property hosts equipment or components of a commercial solar energy system either by ownership, lease, or agreement with a commercial solar energy system owner/operator.
+- The property hosts one (1) or more utility-grade wind turbine system or other related infrastructure (transmission lines, buildings, met towers, etc); or - The owner of the property has established and signed a waiver allowing the wind farm to encroach on said property with respect to setback distances or other criteria set forth by Section 3.045: WFO District Development Standards (e.g. number of hours of shadow flicker or decibel level) or any other overlay.
+Such a waiver may or may not be accompanied by "good neighbor" payments or similar compensation to the affected property owner from the wind farm operator or developer.